MA Dance Studies (Distinction)

-As a member of the Leadership Team, Darren contributes towards the strategic direction, corporate policy making and development and delivery of NSCD objectives.
-His primary role is to oversee the management of the School’s curriculum and academic resource provision to achieve outstanding conservatoire level student attainment.
+As a member of the Leadership Team, Darren contributes towards the strategic direction, corporate policy-making and development and delivery of NSCD objectives.
+His primary role is to oversee the management of the School’s curriculum, student support and academic resource provision to achieve outstanding conservatoire-level student attainment.
 He is responsible for the effective leadership and development of an evolving, forward-facing curriculum, to meet the needs of aspiring dance artists aiming for careers in the field of contemporary dance.
 Darren also contributes to the curriculum by leading the PGdip ALTHE programme and he teaches on the MA DaCE module Arts project management.
 Darren is supporting staff to achieve formal teaching qualifications and professional recognition through fellowships with the Higher Education Academy (Advance HE).

-He has taught extensively in Primary, Secondary and Further Education before joining the full-time staff at Liverpool John Moores University in 2004.
+Darren has taught extensively in Primary, Secondary and Further Education before joining the full-time staff at Liverpool John Moores University in 2004.
 He was Programme Leader for Dance at LJMU from 2008-2016.
-His research-informed-teaching is focused on employability for dance graduates, developing curriculum materials in response to the industry and professional practice areas.
-In 2007-2009 he was awarded by CETL (Centre of Excellence in Teaching and Learning) sabbatical to form a small Integrated company of able-bodied dancers and dancers with disabilities, to research into inclusive practices and integration through the creative process.
+His research-informed teaching is focused on employability for dance graduates, developing curriculum materials in response to the industry and professional practice areas.
+In 2007-2009 he was awarded a sabbatical by CETL (Centre of Excellence in Teaching and Learning) to form a small integrated company of disabled and non-disabled dancers to research inclusive practices and integration through the creative process.
 In February 2016 he left LJMU to take up the position of Director of Studies at Northern School of Contemporary Dance.

 Darren currently sits on the CDD Research & Ethics committee and chairs the Learning and Teaching committee at CDD.
-He is an Executive Board Member, Dance HE (2013-present)
+He is an Executive Board Member for Dance HE (2013-present)